zeroknowledgediscovery/zedwiki/presentations/crime.md

 # Cook County Commision on Social Innovation

-Thanbk you for this opportunity to talk to the Cook County Commission on Social Innovation.
+Thank you for this opportunity to talk to the Cook County Commission on Social Innovation.
 A big thanks to Marc for making this happen.
 I am Ishanu Chattopadhyay, and that was a very nice introduction.
 What I plan to talk about today is how I feel